RagnarGrootKoerkamp/BAPCtools/readme.md

 The aim of this tool is to run all necessary compilation, validation, and testing commands while working on an ICPC-style problem.
 Ideally I should never have to manually run any compilation or testing command myself.

+I'm interested to know who's using this, so feel free to inform me (e.g. via an issue) if so ;) The current state is relatively stable, but things do change from time to time since I'm not aware of usage outside of BAPC yet.

 ## Installation